-Sapphire Preferred will cover you for all losses including physical damage or theft, reasonable charges such as towing, as well as loss of use.
+The Chase Sapphire Preferred will cover you for all losses including physical damage or theft, reasonable charges such as towing, as well as loss of use.
 As is quite common, exotic cars are no covered, but certain high-end manufacturer’s models are covered.
 You can even use your Chase Visa Sapphire Preferred for international car rentals!

 The current sign-up bonus is 50,000 points if you charge $4,000 on the card within the first three months of your account opening.
 If you would like to put those points towards a trip, you’ll have $625 you can redeem in Travel Rewards, including on car rentals.
-With the nice bonus and the coverage, and 2x points on travel spending, the Chase Sapphire Preferred® Card is a great road trip companion.
+With the nice bonus and the coverage, and 2x points on travel spending, the Chase Sapphire Preferred is a great road trip companion.
 Plus, you save the $95 annual fee for the first year.

 With the United MileagePlus Explorer & Club cards, you’re covered for all costs up to the actual cash value of the vehicle for theft and collision damage for most rental cars in the U.S. and abroad.
 The coverage is a reimbursement, so you’ll need to cover the costs upfront.

 If you’re a fan of flying with United, then this card could be a good fit, as you earn 2% back on United bookings.
 In addition, you can start off with a free United Club Membership (for airport lounges) and $100 statement credit with the MileagePlus Club card.
-The Explorer has current sign-up bonus is 30,000 miles if you spend $1,000 in the first three months.
+The Explorer has a current sign-up bonus is 30,000 miles if you spend $1,000 in the first three months.

-With AMEX, every card comes with primary coverage for additional flat rate of $19.95 or, for higher coverage amounts, $24.95 for the entire rental period.
+With AMEX, every card comes with primary coverage for an additional flat rate of $19.95 or, for higher coverage amounts, $24.95 for the entire rental period.
 To take the coverage, you enroll online and the fee is charged once you put a rental car onto your enrolled card.
 Conveniently, though you have to be aware, the fee will automatically be added for each future car rental purchase, unless you revise your protection.
-The coverage includes damage and theft, and does not have a deductible.
+The coverage includes damage and theft and does not have a deductible.

 The AMEX Blue Sky Points card gives you 1 point for every dollar spent, with no annual fee.
-For every 7,500 points earned, you earn $100 statement credit towards travel, included car rentals from select companies.
+For every 7,500 points earned, you earn $100 statement credit towards travel, including car rentals from select companies.

 Of course, whichever card you chose, you must put the entire rental purchase on that credit card.